xchapter7x/dejavu/README.md

 ## POC for a view rendering microservice

 the idea here is to completely decouple the `V` in MVC.
-Making the rendering and all templats independently renderable from disparate services to be composed up as per the clients desires.
+Making the rendering and all templates independently renderable from disparate services to be composed up as per the clients desires.
-This brings the added benefit of providing Horizontal scalability as well as a clearly defined interface for interacting with your views.
+This brings the added benefit of providing Horizontal scalability as well as a clearly defined interface for rendering your views.

 well thats the idea anyway